Prime Markets

 Corfu, Greece

-Corfu has a 8.9% appreciation that might seem modest compared to Seoul’s 18.4% or Riyadh’s 16%, but context matters enormously here.
-This is a mature European island market posting those gains while much of the Mediterranean stays flat or declines, and it’s happening as major infrastructure and policy changes are just starting to reshape what the island can attract.
+Corfu's 8.9 per cent appreciation might look modest next to Seoul or Riyadh, but context matters.
+This is a mature European island market posting those gains while much of the Mediterranean stays flat or slides, and it is happening as major infrastructure and policy changes are just starting to reshape what the island can attract.

 The infrastructure catalyst came through 2024 and 2025 with a state-ratified mega-yacht marina concession worth €89 million in sub-concession value and €50 million in direct investment.
-This materially upgrades the island’s nautical capacity and the spending power it can attract, transforming Corfu from a pleasant Mediterranean island into a legitimate superyacht destination that competes with established ports across the region.
+This transforms Corfu from a pleasant Mediterranean island into a legitimate superyacht destination, and you can explore how European coastal property markets attract this caliber of buyer for useful comparison.

-At the same time, Greece increased its Golden Visa thresholds substantially in 2024 and 2025, establishing tiers from €400,000 to €800,000 depending on location and property type.
-That might sound like a barrier, but it’s actually steering inbound capital toward prime islands and top-end stock, exactly where appreciation potential concentrates.
+Greece increased its Golden Visa thresholds in 2024 and 2025, establishing tiers from €400,000 to €800,000 depending on location.
+That is steering inbound capital toward prime islands and top-end stock, exactly where appreciation potential concentrates.
+Serious international capital now targets properties that can deliver 4 per cent to 6 per cent gross yields through seasonal rentals, and for a broader look at how Greek island real estate is evolving, the Santorini market offers a useful benchmark.

 Corfu, Greece Best Emerging real estate markets